-Vital Documents:
+Vital Documents

-Materials deemed as vital must be translated.
-Nevada Medicaid has identified certain materials as vital for translation purposes.
-These include all public facing forms, including but not limited to applications, benefits, resources, consent forms, complaint, waivers release forms, denials, and claims.
-Pursuant to the MCO contract, vital materials must include, at a minimum, all notices for denial, reduction, suspension or termination of services, and vital information from the Member Handbook for members.
+Materials deemed vital must be translated.
+In 2023, Nevada Medicaid identified forms, applications and benefits lists as vital.
+Similar materials from providers must also be vital materials must include, at a minimum, all notices for denial, reduction, suspension or termination of services, and vital information from the Member Handbook for members.